libvips/libvips/libvips/foreign/libnsgif/README.md

 # libnsgif

 This is [libnsgif](https://www.netsurf-browser.org/projects/libnsgif/),
-but within the libviops build system.
+but within the libvips build system.

-Based on libnsgif-0.2.1, with one patch to prevent it modifying the input buffer on error.

 # To update

-When netsurf release a new version:

-* copy in sources
-* reapply any patches from git, eg. no input modification
+Run `./update.sh` to update this copy of libnsgif from the upstream repo.
+It will also patch libnsgif.c to prevent it modifying the input.

+Last updated 28 Feb 2021.

 # To do

 No attempt made to run tests or build docs.
+Though the gif loader is tested as part of the libvips test suite.